pepmartinez/cascade-config/README.md

 Asynchronous hierarchical config for node.js (env, argv, files, dirs) with inline var substitution and type conversion

 ## Quick Start
 `cascade-config` works by loading config objects from different sources and merging them together.
-6 types of sources are provided:
+5 types of sources are provided:

 * file: object is loaded using `require`
 * directory: a full hierarchy of files are loaded, reflecting the hierarchy in the loaded object
 * env: object is composed from env vars
 * obj: object is explicitly specified
 * args: object is composed from command line args

-* mongodb: object is read from mongodb
+External loaders also exist as separated packages (see below)

 The objects are loaded in the order their methods are called, so latter calls take precedence (an object loaded later would overwrite what is already loaded, by merge)